Advancing Behavioral Health for Eastern North Carolina

 We’re taking important steps to bring high-quality behavioral health services to our region.

-Through a joint venture with Acadia Healthcare, the nation’s leading provider of behavioral health treatment, we are building a 144-bed inpatient psychiatric hospital that will open in mid 2025.
+Through a joint venture with Acadia Healthcare, the nation’s leading provider of behavioral health care services, we have broken ground on the future site of a 144-bed inpatient treatment facility that will open in Greenville, North Carolina in Spring 2025.
 This facility will include 24 inpatient beds dedicated to serving the behavioral health needs of children and adolescents – the only such beds within 75 miles of Greenville.

 144